Translating your skills

 If you are making a career change, you may not have all the skills or experience required for the new role.
-Thus, you may find it difficult to gather and present certain evidence when putting an application together.

 If you can find ways to gain these experiences and skills, it will help your CV and application be more competitive and it will provide you with an opportunity before you leave your current post to work out which jobs will best suit you.

-Think about how you could introduce new tasks or responsibilities to your current role, so that you are developing new skills and evidence for your CV - e.g. become the social media ‘reporter’ for your research group to get to grips with social media technologies or gain experience of web design.
+Think about how you could introduce new tasks or responsibilities to your current role, so that you are developing new skills and evidence for your CV - e.g. become the social media officer for your research group to get to grips with social media technologies or gain experience of web design.
 If you need financial expertise in a new role, volunteer to do the costing for a funding application or manage a budget in the research group.

 Undertake some skills training that will develop transferable skills and enable you to better articulate what you do (e.g. project management or public engagement).
 Look at what the PFDC and Imperial have to offer: